yiyingko/yiyingko/README.md

 React • JavaScript • Thoughtful UI • Calm, maintainable code

 I enjoy building user interfaces that are clear, accessible, and easy to evolve.
-My background is full-stack, but my current focus is **React and frontend architecture** — with a solid understanding of how data, APIs, and databases fit underneath.
+I have a full-stack background, with my current focus on React and frontend architecture, and a solid understanding of how data, APIs, and databases fit underneath.

 ---